Adam J. Cohen

 1 total

-Round-6 synthesis.
 Three documented revolving-door links converge on Erebor approval (Oct 15 2025): (1) GOULD: Comptroller is ex-Bitfury Group CLO (2022-2025) and prior OCC Chief Counsel (Brooks tenure 2020-21) — confirmed in Warren confirmation letter and Bitfury 2022 press release.
 (2) COHEN: OCC Chief Counsel since Aug 11 2025 was the Skadden partner who filed Erebor's June 11 2025 charter app; named recusal subject in Warren Feb 2026 letter Q8-Q10.
 (3) MÓNICA: Erebor independent director is Anchorage Digital co-founder; Anchorage holds the prototypical Brooks-era OCC crypto charter (Jan 2021), later subject to OCC consent order (Apr 2022, AML deficiencies — exact same risk profile Erebor's 12% Tier-1 condition tries to ring-fence).
 Erebor's approval letter explicitly cites Brooks-era ILs #1170 and #1174 as legal scaffold — meaning the framework Brooks wrote at OCC, then served at Bitfury, is now used by Bitfury's ex-CLO (now Comptroller) to charter a bank advised by his Chief Counsel's old law firm.
 Warren Feb 2026 letter frames as: 'whether the OCC's process was contaminated by backroom political manipulation... a corrupt political favor to the President's billionaire supporters in Silicon Valley.'
 Cited Business Insider Aug 8 2025 fundraising memo: Luckey's 'political network will get this done' and a co-founder had 'unique connectivity to banking regulators,' including Comptroller Gould.
 Bank approval expected by end of 2025 in fundraising memo — granted within 4 months of application (vs typical multi-year vetting for de novo banks).
-'Erebor would serve as the financial hub for an interrelated set of Silicon Valley firms' — Anduril (Luckey weapons), Palantir (Thiel/Lonsdale surveillance), and a 'concentrated set' of crypto/AI/defense companies.
-Bank opened Feb 8 2026 without a Chief Risk Officer (Rosenberg listed in approval letter; Warren Q12 confirms departure before opening).
-The Bitfury->OCC pipeline is now Bitfury->OCC->Bitfury-friendly-charter pipeline, with Skadden as the legal hinge.
+'Erebor would serve as the financial hub for an interrelated set of Silicon Valley firms' — Anduril (Luckey, defense), Palantir (Thiel/Lonsdale, data analytics), and a 'concentrated set' of crypto, AI, and defense companies.
+The bank opened Feb 8 2026 without a Chief Risk Officer (Rosenberg listed in the approval letter; Warren Q12 confirms departure before opening).
+The progression from Bitfury to the OCC and then to a charter favorable to that orbit runs through Skadden as the connecting legal advisor.

 Erebor organizers, directors, officers — full roster from OCC approval letter Oct 15 2025

 OCC approval letter names: Owen Rapaport (Organizer/CEO/Director/Principal Shareholder; ex-Aer Compliance CEO acquired by StarCompliance); Jacob E. Hirshman (Organizer/CSO/Director/Principal Shareholder; ex-Circle); Michael Hagedorn (Organizer/President/Director); Richard E. Grant (Organizer/CFO); Trevor Capozza (Organizer/Independent Director); Palmer Luckey (Director/Principal Shareholder; Anduril founder); Diogo Mónica (Independent Director; Anchorage Digital co-founder, Haun Ventures GP); Michael Mosier (Independent Director; ex-FinCEN Acting Director); Vlad Dubinsky (Chief Credit Officer); Joshua Rosenberg (Chief Risk Officer — per Warren letter departed before bank opened); Aaron Pelz (CTO).
 Residency waivers under 12 USC 72 for Capozza, Hagedorn, Hirshman, Luckey, Mosier, Rapaport.
 Backers per Warren: Luckey, Lonsdale, Thiel — all major Trump/Vance donors.
-CRITICAL OVERLAP: Diogo Mónica co-founded Anchorage Digital, the OCC's first crypto bank charter (Brooks era 2021); Mosier is ex-FinCEN; structurally, Erebor's 'independence' rests on directors who built/regulated the framework now being applied to them.
+A notable overlap: Diogo Mónica co-founded Anchorage Digital, the OCC's first crypto bank charter (Brooks era 2021), and Mosier is ex-FinCEN, so several of Erebor's independent directors helped build or regulate the framework now being applied to the bank.

 Adam Cohen — Skadden partner who filed Erebor charter application appointed OCC Chief Counsel 61 days later